Parish Giving

 We visit those who are new to the church family, also those who are housebound, in residential care or hospital temporarily or long-term.

-We meet regularly together with the Rector to plan our visits, to pray and to encourage each other.
+We meet regularly together with the clergy to plan our visits, to pray and to encourage each other.

 This is a quiet and confidential ministry.

-If you know of someone who would appreciate a visit, please contact the team via the Rector or the parish office
+If you know of someone who would appreciate a visit, please contact the team via the parish office

 St. Mary’s Ministry Team